-The center has many hiking trails with varying difficulty.
+The center has many hiking trails with varying difficulties.
 They range from easy to moderate.
 A year-round stream meanders through the park and crosses many of the trails.

 Check out more details and directions at www.anaheim.net/ocnc.